The Role of an ePartner and how to find YOURS

 "But Moses’ hands were heavy.
 Then they took a stone and put it under him, and he sat on it; and Aaron and Hur supported his hands, one on one side and one on the other.
 Thus his hands were steady until the sun set"—Exodus 17:12

 "For where two or three have gathered together in My name, I am there in their midst"—Matthew 18:20

 I found it impossible to find anyone in my church who believed as I did.
 Soon after we met, Sue confided that she didn’t go to the church where we met each other, and had stopped attending her church due to the gossip and the “advice” that her pastor gave her.
-Her pastor told her Sue’s husband would never return AND that it would be “indecent” of her to even want her unfaithful husband home.
+Her pastor told Sue her husband would never return home AND that it would be “indecent” of her to even want her unfaithful husband home!

-Something similar had happened to me, when my pastor sent me to the singles ministry (you’ll read more about the details later in in one of the Rebuilding Lessons).
-So for a time, I too, stop attending church, but it’s when I began my fellowship helping other women— until a pastor who heard what I was doing, asked me to come and build my ministry for women in his church.
+Something similar had happened to me, when my pastor sent me to the singles ministry (you’ll read more about the details later on in one of your upcoming Lessons).
+So for a time, I too, stopped attending church, but it’s when I began my fellowship helping other women— until a pastor who heard what I was doing asked me to come and build my ministry for women in his church.

 If you are ready to make a commitment to GOD to finish the course, by CLICKING HERE you've agreed, and are ready to document this first step of your Restoration Journey in your "My Daily Journal" form.
 Take your time, sit down, grab your coffee or tea, and pour your heart into your Journal.